irysius/anguli-components/tests/Expectations.md

 - Hub files have a default export whose variable name is `${name}Hub`
 - This `${name}Hub` variable has a declared type of `HubTemplate<R, S>` where both `R` and `S` are explictly declared as well
   - `R` and `S` do not need to be exported interfaces
   - `R` and `S` should be completely defined internally.
-(No bandwidth to do recursive type dependencies fetching).
+    - TODO: This should be augmented.
+Code generation is almost useless if it can't pull types.

 ## Output
 - We expect two files to be generated: `${name}Client.ts` and `${name}ClientTypes.ts`